 Every year I visit the San Francisco Green Festival and wander up and down the aisles of vendor booths, looking for interesting plastic-free products but always finding a ton of plastic packaging.
 Organic foods packaged in plastic.
 Natural drinks in plastic bottles.
 Compostable products shrink-wrapped in plastic.
 But this year, my jaw hit the floor when I stumbled across a booth I’d never have expected to see at the Green Festival: Ziploc.

 Why would a brand of plastic bags have a booth at the Green Festival?
 Because they have partnered with Recyclebank to reward people who pledge to take back their Ziploc bags to grocery store recycle bins to be recycled.
 Notice: Ziploc is not actually taking back the bags.
 They are rewarding people who go to the Ziploc page on the Recyclebank website, enter a code from the Ziploc box, and promise to take the bags back to the store.

-What happens to plastic bags that are returned to grocery… Read the restRead the full post.
+What happens to plastic bags that are returned… Read the restRead the full post.

 I’ve got a conundrum.
 It’s Black Friday, the day in the U.S. when the holiday shopping frenzy officially begins.
 Environmentalists decry this day of conspicuous consumption, advocating Buy Nothing Day instead.
 And normally, I would be one of them.
 But this year, I actually have something to sell: my book.
 In fact, I’ve planned a super cute gift pack with a copy of Plastic-Free, a copy of the Bag It DVD (which is packaged in a paper pulp case), and a cute reusable cotton gift bag from Green Planet Parties.